-- 1.14 Senate Council members may not send proxies where they are unable to attend in person to maintain the dynamics, and modus operandi of the group. - 1.15 The Medical Director, Senate Associate Director, Head of Senate, Senate Officer, and an administrator may be in attendance. - 1.16 Additional assembly members will be co-opted as required for deliberative sessions
+- 1.13 There is an open invitation to Clinical Leads from the region's Clinical Networks, to join the Senate Council - 1.14 Senate Council members may not send proxies where they are unable to attend in person to maintain the dynamics, and modus operandi of the group. - 1.15 The Medical Director, Senate Associate Director, Head of Senate, Senate Officer, and an administrator may be in attendance. - 1.16 Additional assembly members will be co-opted as required for deliberative sessions